Matt Damon: 2000–2008: Worldwide recognition

-2009–present: Established actor
+2009–2019: Established actor

 He made a guest appearance in 2009 on the sixth-season finale of Entourage as himself, where he tries to pressure Vincent Chase (Adrian Grenier) into donating to his real foundation ONEXONE.
 His next role was Steven Soderbergh's dark comedy The Informant!
-(2009), in which his Golden Globe-nominated work was described by Entertainment Weekly as such: "The star – who has quietly and steadily turned into a great Everyman actor – is in nimble control as he reveals his character's deep crazies."
-Also in 2009, Damon portrayed South Africa national rugby union team captain François Pienaar in the Clint Eastwood-directed film Invictus, which is based on the 2008 John Carlin book Playing the Enemy: Nelson Mandela and the Game That Changed a Nation and features Morgan Freeman as Nelson Mandela.
+(2009), of his Golden Globe-nominated work in which Entertainment Weekly wrote: "The star—who has quietly and steadily turned into a great Everyman actor—is in nimble control as he reveals his character's deep crazies."
+Also in 2009, Damon portrayed South Africa national rugby union team captain François Pienaar in the Clint Eastwood-directed film Invictus, based on the 2008 John Carlin book Playing the Enemy: Nelson Mandela and the Game That Changed a Nation and featuring Morgan Freeman as Nelson Mandela.
 Invictus earned Damon an Academy Award nomination for Best Supporting Actor.
 The New Republic observed that he brought "it off with low-key charm and integrity."
-Damon also lent his voice to the English version of the animated film Ponyo, which was released in the United States in August 2009.
+Damon also lent his voice to the English version of the animated film Ponyo, released in the United States in August 2009.

-In March 2010, Damon and Ben Affleck collaborated once again to create another production company titled Pearl Street Films, a Warner Bros.-based production company.
-That year, he reunited with director Paul Greengrass, who directed him in the Bourne Supremacy and Bourne Ultimatum, for the action thriller Green Zone, which flopped commercially and received a score of 53% on Rotten Tomatoes and ambivalent reception from critics.
-He has appeared as a guest star in an episode of Arthur, titled "The Making of Arthur", as himself.
+In March 2010, Damon and Affleck collaborated again to create another production company, Pearl Street Films, a Warner Bros.-based production company.
+That year, he reunited with director Paul Greengrass, who directed him in the Bourne Supremacy and Bourne Ultimatum, for the action thriller Green Zone, which flopped commercially and received a score of 53% on Rotten Tomatoes and ambivalent critical reception.
+He appeared as a guest star in an episode of Arthur, titled "The Making of Arthur", as himself.
 During season 5 of 30 Rock, he appeared as a guest star in the role of Liz Lemon's boyfriend in the episodes "I Do Do", "The Fabian Strategy", "Live Show", and "Double-edged Sword".
 Damon's 2010 projects included Clint Eastwood's Hereafter and the Coen brothers' remake of the 1969 John Wayne-starring Western True Grit.
+He also narrated Inside Job, a documentary film about the effects of financial deregulation in the 2008 financial crisis.